COVID: No hope for Germany's hotels? | DW | 25.02.2021

 "I can do the math," says Baier, who was on the board of a large fashion company before starting her own business with the hotel.
 "If the schools open and then we wait two weeks to see how the new infections develop and only then will other businesses be allowed to open — then Easter will almost be upon us."

-Baier, who is also 54, could remember an evening in early February when she watched a TV interview with the German chancellor.
-Angela Merkel talked about the perspectives for reopening: spoke about schools, universities, private contacts, cinemas, theaters, and sports clubs.
+Baier, 54, could remember an evening in early February when she watched a TV interview with the German chancellor.
+Angela Merkel talked about the perspectives for reopening and mentioned schools, universities, private contacts, cinemas, theaters, and sports clubs.

-She only mentioned overnight accommodation at the very end. " .... and one day also the hotels," the chancellor said.
+She only brought up overnight accommodation at the very end. " .... and one day also the hotels," the chancellor said.

 Financially, that will be a nightmare.
 Her 21 employees are on Germany's short-time work scheme, but the hotel drains money even when it's shut down: heating, electricity, insurance.